aipie/bike-share/README.md

 # Insights Deep Dive
 **Comparative Trip Frequency and Usage Intensity:**
-* **casual riders are taking less trips than memberss**
+* **Members are taking more rides than casual riders**

 Overall, members account for the majority of rides, making up **63.7%** of total trips, while casual riders contribute **36.3%**.
 Casual riders, though making up a smaller proportion, still represent a significant share of trips, suggesting strong demand from occasional users, tourists, or those without memberships.
 This breakdown will help spot user patterns, adjust bike availability, and develop ways to better convert casual riders into members.

+* **Electric bikes were the most popular for both members and casual riders** The three types of bicycles available are: Classic, and electric bikes, and electric scooters.
+Electric bikes were the most popular for members and casual riders, with 1.84 million rides taken by members and 1.04 million by casual riders.
+Classic bikes were also widely used, with 1.8 million rides by members and 982,930 by casual riders.
+Interestingly, electric scooters were much less popular, particularly among members, with only 56,145 rides, compared to 81,468 rides taken by casual riders.

 * **Casual riders were taking longer rides than members**

 Ride duration data was highly skewed, with a notable presence of rides with extreme durations.
 Because of this, I used the median to describe typical ride lengths.
-This analysis showed that casual riders had a median ride duration of 12.6 minutes, compared to 8.97 minutes.
+This analysis showed that casual riders had a median ride duration of 12.43 minutes, compared to 9 minutes.
 Casual riders had a bigger difference between their median and average duration than members.
 This could suggest that casual riders are taking longer and more leisurely rides, whereas members could be using the service for commuting purposes.

 To better understand the differences in ride durations between casual and member riders, I categorised the data into the following duration bins: 1-10 minutes, 11-20 minutes, 21-30 minutes, 31-40 minutes and over 41 minutes.
 Analysis showed a significant difference between casual riders and member riders.
 A large proportion of member rides fell between 1-10 minutes (61.77%) and 11-20 minutes (26.62%).
 Casual riders, while still having a significant portion of short rides, show a more diverse range of ride durations.
 A larger proportion of casual riders fall in the longer duration bins than members, especially for rides over 20 minutes.
 32.21% of casual rides compared to 13.98% of members.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 * **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 * **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.